-All appeal letters MUST be written by the applicant.
+The appeal letter MUST be written by the applicant.
 A letter written on the applicant's behalf will NOT be included as documentation for the appeals process but AVTAA will address any concerns that are brought forth.
 To protect applicant confidentiality AVTAA will address concerns directly with the applicant rather than a third party.

-NOTE: Applicants who submit an appeal will have an extension until June 15th 2023 to submit preapplication documents for the next 2024 application packet should the appeal not overturn the original decision of the credentials committee.
+NOTE: Applicants who submit an appeal will have an extension until June 15th 2024 to submit preapplication documents for the next 2025 application packet should the appeal not overturn the original decision of the credentials committee.